ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 ## Product Attributes identifiers

-Products have their own [attributes](products.md#attributes) that provide different information about them.
+Products have their own [attributes](products.md#attributes) to define product specification.

 The following attribute types can be used in URL alias name pattern field: